kevindai777/kevindai777/README.md

 - ⚡ Fun fact: ...
 -->

 Hello 😄!
 My name is Kevin Dai, and I'm currently a programmer looking for the next big opportunity.
-You'll find that I have a large passion for learning and studying about algorithms on my page (as seen with the unholy number of LeetCode repositories I've posted 🤔).
-In my free time I love teaching, and run a [YouTube channel](https://www.youtube.com/channel/UCbYIqMHpAuKkUz3Z--KJHqQ), dedicated to me explaining my approach to various coding questions.
+You'll find that I have an immense passion for learning and studying about algorithms on my page (as seen with the unholy number of LeetCode repositories I've posted 🤔).
+In my free time I love teaching, and run a [YouTube channel](https://www.youtube.com/channel/UCbYIqMHpAuKkUz3Z--KJHqQ) dedicated to me explaining my approach to various coding questions.

 <br>